History: History at GVSU

 Did You Know?

-Grand Valley State University has its own Special Collections & University Archives with a mission to collect, preserve, and share rare and distinguished book collections, historical records, photographs, media, and artwork to support excellent teaching, high-impact student learning, and active scholarship at Grand Valley State University.
+Grand Valley State University has its own special collections & University archives held in the Lemmen Library and Archives.
+Our mission is to collect, preserve, and share rare and distinguished book collections, historical records, photographs, media, and artwork to support excellent teaching, high-impact student learning, and active scholarship at Grand Valley State University.

-Special Collections and University Archives is located in Seidman House, on the Allendale Campus.
-Seidman House is open M-F 8:30 a.m.-4:30 p.m.
+Lemmen Library and Archives is located in Seidman House, on the Allendale Campus.
+We are open M-F 8:30 a.m.-4:30 p.m.
 Appointments are not necessary, but it may save you time to contact the staff ahead of time to prepare for your visit.
 Contact Leigh Rupinski at rupinskl@gvsu.edu to set up a research visit, or just drop by and the friendly staff can help!

 Access the Guide to Special Collections & University Archives here.

-GVSU’s Special Collections and University Archives department is a resource center dedicated to providing access to unique and historic materials.
+GVSU’s Lemmen Library and Archives is a resource center dedicated to providing access to unique and historic materials.
 We support students, faculty, staff, and other researchers in a multitude of activities including:

 • Designing class assignments